-Individual bits within the registers are referred to by the register mnemonic and the bit number in parentheses.
+Individual bits within the registers with the bit number in parenthesis are referred to by the register mnemonic.
 For example, LCR7 refers to line control register bit 7.
 The transmitter buffer register and receiver buffer register are data registers that hold from five to eight bits of data.
 If less than eight data bits are transmitted, data is right justified to the LSB.
 Bit 0 of a data word is always the first serial data bit received and transmitted.
 The ACE data registers are double buffered (TL16450 mode) or FIFO buffered (FIFO mode) so that read and write operations can be performed when the ACE is performing the parallel-to-serial or serial-to-parallel conversion.